samy-soliman/terraform-gcp-mongodb-replicaset-k8s-nodejs/ReadMe.md

 ![Architecture](/Images/12.PNG)

-15. Will Thats It, do not forget to clean your resources.
+15. Well Thats It, do not forget to clean your resources.